 Enjoy stunning beauty and tasty tropical-like fruits!
 This Superior line we discovered from 2 patches in our local region that both were producing exceptionally large, egg-sized fruits of delicious uncommon flavor and just full of ripe pulp.
 Blake has been foraging for these fruits since the early 2000s and most wild vines produce mediocre fruit.
 Not these!
 Much better quality and production.

-RECOMMENDED FOR ORGANIC GROWING – CERTIFIED ORGANIC PLANTS
+RECOMMENDED FOR ORGANIC GROWING – NATURALLY GROWN PLANTS

 Resistant to: Highly resistant to insects and disease in general.
 Watch out for Japanese beetles, which can sometimes eat the flowers.

 Plant Size: 6-12″ Tall.
-When these arrive the plants will be dormant and little to no vine may be visible, but the perennial roots are there and will grow rapidly and fruit the first year in most places.
+When these arrive the small plants will be dormant and little to no vine may be present, but the perennial roots are there and will grow new vines rapidly come May, and usually fruit that first summer in most places.